- My NYPL

 About the Award

 Since 1988 the annual award, which includes a $15,000 cash prize, has been given to journalists whose books have brought clarity and public attention to important issues, events, or policies.
 Previous winners of the award include Ellen E. Schultz, Shane Harris, David Finkel, Jane Mayer, Lawrence Wright.
-Katherine Boo won last year for her book Behind the Beautiful Forevers.
-You can watch the award event on BOOK TV.
-The winner will be announced at a reception at the New York Public Library on May 28, 2014.
+Katherine Boo won in 2013 for her book Behind the Beautiful Forevers - watch the award event on BOOK TV, Press Release

 The Helen Bernstein Book Award for Excellence in Journalism was established through a gift from Joseph Frank Bernstein, in honor of journalist Helen Bernstein (now Helen Bernstein Fealy).